wilsonliaows/docs/connectors/workday/workday_raas.md

 ## Custom Reports

 Custom Reports (advanced type) can be exposed as a Web Service to be used programmatically.
-Workato uses this web service to automate report generation and run to integrate report data from Workday to other applications.
+Workato uses this web service to automate report generation and to integrate report data from Workday to other applications.

 ### How to find JSON endpoint